sinhaaritro/kyron/README.md

   single request's lifecycle.
 Recommended usage via extension methods for type safety.
 - **Stream Support:** Native handling for requests that produce multiple results over time (`StreamRequestHandler`).
-- **Configurable Notification Handling:** Decoupled event publishing to multiple subscribers (handlers) with built-in support for sequential and parallel execution phases based on `NotificationOrder`.
+- **Flexible Event/Message Handling:** Publish any object as an event or message.
+Decoupled publishing to multiple subscribers (handlers) with built-in support for sequential and parallel execution phases based on `NotificationOrder`.
 Configurable error handling (`NotificationErrorStrategy`, `AggregateException`).
 - **Minimal Dependencies:** Relies only on the core Dart SDK, `meta`, and `logging`.
 - **Testability:** Promotes handlers and behaviors that are easy to test in